Richard Anicich, AMConsultant

-Richard is a Consultant in the Corporate & Commercial team.
+Richard is a Consultant in the Corporate & Commercial team and the internal Risk & Compliance team.
 He acts for corporate entities, public authorities, insolvency practitioners and other professional firms on the management and resolution of commercial disputes.

 Richard works with a variety of corporate clients and individuals, state-owned corporations and government agencies, insolvency practitioners and other professional services firms.
 He also advises principals, contractors and consultants in the construction sector.